Aiven-Open/klaw-docs/docs/docs/concepts/promotion.rst

       The requester can select a particular version of the schema to promote from the lower environment to the higher environment.

-        How to Promote a Schema
+        How to Promote a Schema:

         1. Select *Topics* on the navigation bar.
         2. Select the specific Kafka Topic you wish to promote a Schema to the higher environment.
         3. Select the **Schema** tab under the main Topic section.